Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 7. Gradually peel away more of the backing as you work your way around the frame in a circular pattern.

-8. Pay special attention to corners—press firmly to ensure the gasket seats properly in the corners where the frame changes direction.
+8. Press firmly in corners to ensure the gasket seats properly where the frame changes direction.

-9. Once the entire gasket is adhered, go around the frame a second time, pressing firmly with your hand or a roller to ensure complete adhesion.
+9. Once the entire gasket is adhered, go around the frame again, pressing firmly with your hand or a roller for complete adhesion.

-10. Close the ice room door and check the seal.
-It should fit snugly with no visible gaps.
+10. Close the ice room door and check the seal for snugness with no visible gaps.

 11. Allow the adhesive to cure for 24 hours before using the refrigerator’s ice dispenser.